AugustHunnerup/DND/Blog#2.md

   This class defines the database schema by mapping the entities; Hotels, Events, Bookings, Users to tables.

-We learned to make getignore and to connect our servers together by livesharing, restoring and could work on the same project.

-We took notes on authentacation, and how that worked.

-Renaming our files, that were complicated.

 Reflection from today 01-11-2024: